Canis Minor: In non-Western astronomy

 In Chinese astronomy, the stars corresponding to Canis Minor lie in the Vermilion Bird of the South (南方朱雀, Nán Fāng Zhū Què).
 Procyon, Gomeisa and Eta Canis Minoris form an asterism known as Nánhé, the Southern River.
 With its counterpart, the Northern River Beihe (Castor and Pollux), Nánhé was also associated with a gate or sentry.
 Along with Zeta and 8 Cancri, 6 Canis Minoris and 11 Canis Minoris formed the asterism Shuiwei, which literally means "water level".
 Combined with additional stars in Gemini, Shuiwei represented an official who managed floodwaters or a marker of the water level.
 Neighboring Korea recognized four stars in Canis Minor as part of a different constellation, "the position of the water".
 This constellation was located in the Red Bird, the southern portion of the sky.

 Polynesian peoples often did not recognize Canis Minor as a constellation, but they saw Procyon as significant and often named it; in the Tuamotu Archipelago it was known as Hiro, meaning "twist as a thread of coconut fiber", and Kopu-nui-o-Hiro ("great paunch of Hiro"), which was either a name for the modern figure of Canis Minor or an alternative name for Procyon.
 Other names included Vena (after a goddess), on Mangaia and Puanga-hori (false Puanga, the name for Rigel), in New Zealand.
 In the Society Islands, Procyon was called Ana-tahua-vahine-o-toa-te-manava, literally "Aster the priestess of brave heart", figuratively the "pillar for elocution".
-The Wardaman people of the Northern Territory in Australia gave Procyon and Gomeisa the names Magum and Gurumana, describing them as humans who were transformed into gum trees in the dreamtime.
+The Wardaman people of the Northern Territory in Australia gave Procyon and Gomeisa the names Magum and Gurumana, describing them as humans who were transformed into gum trees in the Dreaming.
 Although their skin had turned to bark, they were able to speak with a human voice by rustling their leaves.

 The Aztec calendar was related to their cosmology.
 The stars of Canis Minor were incorporated along with some stars of Orion and Gemini into an asterism associated with the day called "Water".